movlan/SEI-CC-7/work/w07/d1/01-sql-intro.md

 _A Band has many Musicians_ and _a Musician belongs to a Band_

-Whenever you have a one:many relationship, the rows in the table for the many-side must include a column that references which row in the table on the one-side it _belongs to_.
+Whenever you have a one:many relationship like above, the rows in the table for the many-side must include a column that references which row in the table on the one-side it _belongs to_.

-This column is a **foreign key (FK)** that we discussed earlier.

-The FK must be of the same data type as the primary key in the parent table - usually an **integer**.
+This column is known as a **foreign key (FK)** and it must be of the same data type as the primary key in the parent table (typically an **integer**).

-Here's how we could define the `musicians` table:
+Now let's define the `musicians` table:

 ```sql
 -- REFERENCES creates a FK constraint